The information below was originally written when we were at TLC, but the information is still very pertinent!

-Your clinical team has come up with a list of things that we are commonly asked by referring Affiliates.
+These are commonly asked questions by referring doctors.
 Check out this page for answers that might help you in your clinical practice.

 If you think of a question that might be good for this section, please email us with your suggestions!